HighDimensionalEconLab/HMCExamples.jl/scripts/README.md

   - If you want to change the location of the data or the output, you can edit the `$RESULTS_PATH` and `$DATA_PATH` variables in the `baseline_experiments.sh` file.

 The other scripts in the `scripts/run_samplers` folder are slower because they do a large number of variations for frequentist comparisons and checks on robustness of convergence.
 You may want to run them in parallel as some may take days to run.

-#  OLD, REPLACE WHEN COMPLETE Replication Procedure (Standalone Ubuntu Linux or Ubuntu on Windows)

-You may wish to use `tmux` to leave a terminal running unattended.\
-If `tmux` is not already installed, do a `sudo apt update` followed by `sudo apt install tmux`.\
-Create a new session using `tmux new-session -s ubuntu` and retrieve it using `tmux attach-session -t ubuntu`.

-If using a sysimage, run `sudo apt update` followed by `sudo apt install g++`.

-Original RBC Julia scripts used `--adapts_burnin_prop=0.1` instead of the current 0.2, so perfect replication requires adding this to all Julia estimation script calls (or directly setting it in the defaults).

-To use the following instructions, first clone the repo via `git clone https://github.com/HighDimensionalEconLab/HMCExamples.jl`.

 ## Dynare